git-of-aj/aws-cloud-practitioner/compute.md

 `computing saving plan`: offer flexibility by providing a discount on your compute usage, regardless of instance family, size, AZ, or region.
 You commit to a specific dollar amount per hour of usage, and AWS provides a discount on all eligible usage, up to the amount you've committed to.
 CSPs are best suited for workloads that are more flexible in terms of instance type and usage patterns.
 - give upper bound $$$

+## aws dedicated vs instances vs hosts
+1. `aws dedicated instances`:
+2. `aws dedicated host`:
+AWS Dedicated Hosts, on the other hand, provide you with a physical server that is dedicated to your account, and you have full control over the underlying hardware.
+You can choose the number of sockets, the number of cores, and the amount of memory you need for your workloads.
+This level of control allows you to bring your own licenses or software that require specific hardware configurations.
+AWS Dedicated Hosts provide the highest level of isolation and control available on AWS.
 **Launch ec2 from launch Template:**
 - ![](https://docs.aws.amazon.com/images/AWSEC2/latest/UserGuide/images/launch-template-diagram.png)
 - **Spot instances vs On-demand**